 Finally, most people run their filter pumps more often than needed to keep the water clear and sanitary.
 If your pump has a timer, set it to run for a shorter period a couple of times a day.

 Pools not only cost a significant amount of money to purchase and install, but they may also cost a lot of money in energy use.
 The two biggest costs associated with pools are the pool heater and the pump to circulate water.
 If you’re preparing to install a pool or want to improve an existing one, consider these energy-saving tips:

 You will pay less in energy costs by not heating your pool; but if you choose to heat it, consider a heat pump or solar pool heater.
 Like home heat pumps, heat pump pool heaters use proven technology to transfer heat from one place to another.
 Although a higher initial cost, heat pump pool heaters may pay for themselves in energy savings over time.

 Solar pool heaters are another option.
 Depending upon the amount of sunlight your pool receives, a solar heater could be your most economical choice.
 In a typical system, the water circulates through a solar collector which heats the water before it returns back to the pool.

-However you choose to heat your pool, keeping it covered when not in use will lower energy costs by reducing heat and evaporation loss.
+However, you choose to heat your pool, keeping it covered when not in use will lower electricity costs by reducing heat and evaporation loss.

+Pool pumps have the potential to use a lot of electricity.
+As a result, they can be the main culprit in rising energy costs.
 Circulating your pool’s water keeps the chemicals mixed and removes debris, but pool pumps often run much longer than necessary.
-This includes portable above ground pools, so limit the time your pool pump is on!
+This includes portable above-ground pools, so limit the time your pool pump is on!
 If the water circulates while chemicals are added, they should remain mixed; and most debris can be removed using a skimmer or vacuum.
-You can also save by getting the smallest size pump your pool requires, since larger pumps use more energy.
+You can also save on electricity costs by getting the smallest size pump your pool requires since larger pumps use more energy.